 The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
-The child's Individual targets will set out strategies for supporting the child's progress.
+The child's individual targets will set out strategies for supporting the child's progress.
 These will be implemented, at least in part, in the normal classroom setting.
-The delivery of the interventions recorded in the IEP continues to be the responsibility of the class teacher and the LSA.
+The delivery of the interventions continues to be the responsibility of the class teacher and the LSA.